Nuts and Bolts of Travel Abroad

 - The International Air Transport Association (IATA) www.iata.org

 - www.routesinternational.com (provides links to airlines)

 If you are participating in an approved MC Study Abroad Program, then all of your credits taken while abroad will count as non-resident credit, and will count towards the 128 credits required for graduation.
 However, before you leave and after arrival , you need to work closely with your academic advisor to get pre-approval for your coursework abroad so that you know how those courses will apply towards your degree.
 If you choose to study abroad at a program that is not on Maryville College’s list of approved programs, it is still possible to get transfer credit for your studies at accredited institutions.
 There is a special approval process for transfer credit in this case.
 Talk to the Center for International Education for information.

-MC January-term programs offer students the chance to take one 3-credit MC course abroad.
+MC January-Term programs offer students the chance to take one three-credit MC course abroad.
 As a Maryville College course, it will show up on your transcript.

 Will grades I earn at foreign institutions affect my grade point average (GPA) at MC?

 Grades earned at any MC study abroad program will be factored into your GPA here at MC.

 How many credit hours am I expected to earn while abroad?

 Students are expected to take a full course load abroad.
 The number of credits varies from country to country.
 It will be important for you to learn how the academic system is different, and the Center for International Education can help you figure this out.
 You want to be sure that you are transferring 12-18 US credits/semester back to Maryville College.
 How many credits within this range may depend on how many credits you need to stay on track for graduation.